Netflix/conductor/docker/mysql/README.md

 ## Start with:
 docker-compose up

-By default, it will create a volume link from server log to your mysql/log
+By default, it will create a volume link from app/log to mysql/log (Check any fail to startup there)

-log: `- ./logs:/app/logs`

 ## Problems?: